hayeseoin/ansible-lamp/README.md

 # ansible-lamp
-testing ansible for deploying lamp

-For local, if using user-data - Must be run in ansible venv `source /opt/ansible-venv/bin/activate`
+# Deploying the playbook

-The following command will deploy the local playbooks `ansible-playbook -i "localhost," -c local your-playbook.yaml`
+The following command will deploy this playbook locally.
+`ansible-playbook -i "localhost," -c local site.yml`

-Or remotely
+This will deploy the playbook remotely.
-`ansible-playbook -i '192.168.1.10,' site.yaml -u ec2-user --private-key ~/.ssh/key.pem`
+`ansible-playbook -i '192.168.1.10,' site.yaml -u ec2-user`

+# Apache and PHP

+PHP must be installed *after* PHP, as PHP has notify tasks to restart Apache.